jspv/mchat/README.md

 - default_persona: Specifies the default persona for generating text.

 ### Memory Model Configuration
+mchat maintains memory of the current chat in order to retain context in long conversations.
+When the retained memory exceeds the size the model supports, it will summarize the convseration to reduce size.
+Since this can be called often for longer chats, it is recommended to use an inexpensive model.

-If you plan to use the ConversationSummaryBufferMemory, you can configure the following properties:
+You can configure the following properties:

-- memory_model: Specifies the model to use for memory.
+- memory_model: Specifies the specific model to use for memory, use one of the models you sepcified in your model lists
 - memory_model_temperature: Specifies the temperature for the memory model.
 - memory_model_max_tokens: Specifies the maximum tokens for the memory model.